evgeni-g-georgiev/evgeni-g-georgiev.github.io/index.md

         building computer-vision pipelines.
 I also worked for four years at Société Générale's Global Markets team trading equity derivatives with hedge funds.
         Earlier, I read Mathematics &amp; Economics at the LSE, graduating with a First.

+        My current focus is on AI that reaches the places it is most needed.
+        That has meant sound anomaly fault detection for machines running on a chip with only 256KB of memory, generative models reconstructing past climate, and most recently writing on whether the EU AI Act’s rules for marking AI-edited images can be made precise enough to enforce.
       </p>
       <ul class="inline-links">
         <li><a href="https://github.com/{{ site.github_username }}">GitHub</a></li>